 From a "Where's Amazon going?" point of view, perhaps the most notable project is the previously mentioned Amazon Services subsidiary.
 Amazon Services is building complete e-commerce solutions for companies that are potential Amazon competitors, leaving open the possibility that Amazon will ultimately head in the direction of technology service over retail sales.

-For more information on Amazon.com and related topics, check out the links on the next page.
+For more information on Amazon.com and related topics, check out the links below.